A sermon for the Feast of Pentecost

 0 Comments

-A sermon for the Sixth Sunday of Easter
+A sermon for the Sixth Sunday after Pentecost: Proper 9

 May 14, 2023: Mother's Day The Rev. Mark Nabors, Vicar Readings: John 14:15-21 “If ye love me, keep my commandments, and I will pray the Father, and He shall give you another Comforter, that He may ‘bide with you for ever: e’en the spir’t of truth.”
 If you have ever sung in a choir at an Episcopal church, you have likely sung these words from our gospel today set to music by Thomas Tallis, the English musician and composer of the 16th century.
 His music has, in a sense, defined this text for me.
 In my mind, I cannot hear the words of Jesus in this passage from John without also hearing the music of Tallis.
 Such is the power of music.
 A sermon for the Fifth Sunday of Easter